Avoid swirl marks with my random orbit sander?

 with no kind of pattern right?
 So, I have a table top that is 60″ long.
 I want to start on one edge and be down the table in about 40-50 seconds.
 If you’re a perfectionist like me, you will do this twice with each grit.

 Step three: Rinse and repeat.
 Here are the grits I recommend.
-80, 120, 180, 220.
+80, 120, 150, 180, 220.
 Do not try to skip a grit just because you can’t see the swirls.
 They will haunt you as soon as you apply stain.
 Finally, I hand sand using a sanding block wrapped with 220 to remove any big rings the sander sometimes leaves.
 If you’re able to use a vacuum connected to your sander, do it.
-That will help keep your paper and surface a lot cleaner.
+That will help keep your paper and surface a lot cleaner, more importantly, you don’t want to suck all that dust down your pipes.

 Here is a small break down of what we just covered.